Experience

 Past the insane high rise buildings (even the 1/200 replica of Burj Khalifa in the nearby mall is 4 meters tall…) I reach a human-sized world along the river.
 Bustling souks, small passenger boats.
 Mini-Venice in the desert.

 Down the quay, I spot colorful wooden ships, loaded with bulky stuff wrapped in plastic.
 A man invites me to come onboard.
 He is the captain and is about to sail to Iran.
-Looking at the derelict vessel and its low-tech nav equipment, I can’t help thinking of the clauses of the contract I just read : in my LNG world, this thing would not even qualify as a ship.
+Looking at the derelict vessel and its low-tech nav equipment, I can’t help thinking of the clauses of the contract I just read : in my LNG world, this would not even qualify as a ship.

 The crew worries about the fog, sometimes about the pirates.
 But the man smiles and offers me a coffee.
 In the shallow waters of the Persian Gulf, home to biggest LNG tankers in the world, this captain too is ready for his sailor’s job.